-The Company uses the straight-line method of depreciation over 3 to 5 years.
-During the nine months ended September 30, 2016 and 2015 depreciation expense charged to operations was \$264,000 and \$75,000, respectively.
+The Company uses the straight-line method of depreciation over 2 to 5 years.
+During the three months ended March 31, 2017 and 2016 depreciation expense charged to operations was \$179,442 and \$81,537, respectively.

-Note 6 - License Agreement
+Note 5 - License Agreement

 On January 15, 2009, the Company entered into an "Exclusive Patent and Know-How License Agreement Including Transfer of Ownership" with the Energy and Environmental Research Center Foundation, a non-profit entity ("EERCF").
 Under the terms of the Agreement, the Company has been granted an exclusive license by EERCF for the technology to develop, make, have made, use, sell, offer to sell, lease, and import the technology in any coal-fired combustion systems (power plant) worldwide and to develop and perform the technology in any coal-fired power plant in the world.
 Amendments No. 4 and No. 5 to this agreement were made effective as of December 16, 2013 and August 14, 2014, respectively, expanding the number of patents covered, eliminated certain contract provisions and compliance issues and restructured the fee payments and buyout provisions while granting EERCF equity in the Company.
-This agreement now applies to 29 domestic and foreign patents and patent applications.
+This agreement applied to various domestic and foreign patents and patent applications.

-The Company paid EERCF \$100,000 in 2009 for the license to use the patents and at the option of the Company can pay \$2,500,000 and issue 875,000 shares of common stock for the assignment of the patents or pay the greater of the license maintenance fees or royalties on product sales for continued use of the patents.
+The Company paid EERCF \$100,000 in 2009 for the license to use the patents and at the option of the Company can pay \$2,500,000 and issue 925,000 shares of common stock for the assignment of the patents (See below and Note 14) or pay the greater of the license maintenance fees or royalties on product sales for continued use of the patents.
 The license maintenance fees are \$25,000 due monthly beginning in January 1, 2014 and continuing each month thereafter.
 The running royalties are \$100 per one megawatt of electronic nameplate capacity and \$100 per three megawatt per hour for the application to thermal systems to which licensed products or licensed processes are sold by the Company, associate and sublicenses.
 Running royalties are payable by the Company within 30 days after the end of each calendar year to the licensor and may be credited against license maintenance fees paid.
-There were no royalties due for 2015.
-For 2016, the Company will owe approximately \$961,000 based on the current EGU's in operation, with approximately \$661,000 due in January 2017 if the Company has not received the assignment of the patents from the EERCF.
-For the nine months ended September 30, 2016, the Company has recorded \$481,585 of royalty expense which is included in accrued expenses.
+In January 2017 \$722,380 was paid to the EERCF for 2016 royalties, and this was accrued as of December 31, 2016.